egeny/lesjours/docs/grid.md

 ```

 The columns will be displayed in that order: 3, 2, 1.
-In this case, using `flex-direction: row-reverse` would have done the same thing.
+In this case, using `.row-reverse` (on the row) would have done the same thing.

 ## Offsetting columns